duncanpierce/vector/README-DESIGN.md

 * A simple API that does not expose the complexities of the underlying CPU architecture
 * Should not require understanding of the underlying CPU vector instructions or be aware of vector size limits
+* Sympathetic to hardware
   * Support for common hardware vector lengths - currently small powers of 2
+  * Assume better performance from mixing nearby lanes than far-away lanes, and best performance from operating within lane
 * Open to extension in future
   * Adding new instructions
   * Adding new vector lengths